YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 Sourcing :code:`ydb_env_set` handles the case where replication is turned on.

-:code:`ydb_env_set` was modified in YottaDB effective release `r1.32 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.32>`_, to create a three region database.
+:code:`ydb_env_set` was modified in YottaDB effective release `r1.36 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.36>`_, to create a four region database.

 Sourcing :code:`ydb_env_set` respects existing values of :code:`ydb_gbldir` and :code:`ydb_routines`.
-Some more features include:
+Other features include:

-* :code:`ydb_routines` automatically includes the plugins in the :code:`$ydb_dist/plugin` directory.
-Environment variables to call exported C routines in plugins are also created.
+* :code:`ydb_routines` creates environment variables to call exported C routines in the :code:`$ydb_dist/plugin` directory.
-* In the event the instance is coming up after an unclean shutdown, it recovers the instance using the existing :code:`$ydb_gbldir` using MUPIP JOURNAL RECOVER or MUPIP JOURNAL ROLLBACK depending on the replication setting.
+* In the event the instance is coming up after an unclean shutdown, it recovers the instance using MUPIP JOURNAL RECOVER or MUPIP JOURNAL ROLLBACK depending on the replication setting.
 * Global directory files are automatically upgraded to the format of the current YottaDB release.

 Sourcing :code:`ydb_env_set` sets :code:`$?`: